In this section

 Diagnosing and treating pancreatitis

-If children are experiencing severe abdominal pain and vomiting, your doctor might suggest an abdominal ultrasound or other imaging test to screen for gallstones or another obstruction.
-Pancreatitis is diagnosed with a blood test: elevated levels of lipase and/or amylyse, two pancreatic enzymes, indicate that the pancreas is inflamed.
+If children are experiencing severe abdominal pain, your doctor might suggest an abdominal ultrasound or other imaging test to screen for gallstones or another obstruction.
+Acute pancreatitis is diagnosed with a blood test: elevated levels of lipase and/or amylase, two pancreatic enzymes, indicate that the pancreas is inflamed.

 Acute pancreatitis is often over within a few days, and treatment includes pain management and fluid to prevent dehydration.
-If pancreatitis reoccurs or becomes chronic, then your child’s doctor will screen for potential underlying causes.
+If pancreatitis reoccurs or becomes chronic, then your child’s doctor will screen for potential underlying causes, including the structure of the pancreas and associated genetic conditions.
 Blood tests and stool tests are used to see how well your child is absorbing nutrients, and the doctor might use a pancreatic stimulation to screen for pancreatic insufficiency.

 In some cases, doctors can fix the underlying problem, such as stretching a narrowed duct or removing the gallbladder.
 If chronic pancreatitis stems from a genetic cause, then your child might require other, lifelong measures, such as taking replacement pancreatic enzymes with meals to treat pancreatic insufficiency and optimize nutrition.